chriskyfung/qwiklabs-completed-labs-tracker/README.md

 # Google Cloud Skills Boost Lab Completion Tracker

-💡 **Label completed quests and labs on Google Cloud Skills Boost webpages**
+💡 **Label completed courses and labs on Google Cloud Skills Boost webpages**

 [Google Cloud Skills Boost](https://www.cloudskillsboost.google) is a great online self-paced learning platform for getting hands-on experience of the Google Cloud Platform.
-It has over 400 hands-on labs and quests for learn and practice.
+It has over 400 hands-on labs and courses for learn and practice.

-As a Google Cloud Skills Boost user, I figure out it is messy and damp to look up unenrolled quests or incompleted labs from the Google Cloud Skills Boost Catalog page or Search Results.
-I desired to make a straight-forward way to identify the catalog items, by adding a green check-circle next to those completed.
+As a Google Cloud Skills Boost user, I found it cumbersome to identify unenrolled courses or incomplete labs from the Catalog and search results.
+This script offers a straightforward way to track your progress by visually marking items you have already completed.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/chriskyfung/qwiklabs-completed-labs-tracker) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ![GitHub Release Date
 ](https://img.shields.io/github/release-date/chriskyfung/qwiklabs-completed-labs-tracker) ![GitHub issues